Struct Query

 fn queue( state: &mut Self::State, system_meta: &SystemMeta, world: DeferredWorld<'_>, )

-Queues any deferred mutations to be applied at the next apply_deferred.
+Queues any deferred mutations to be applied at the next ApplyDeferred.

 Source§

-unsafe fn validate_param( _state: &Self::State, _system_meta: &SystemMeta, _world: UnsafeWorldCell<'_>, ) -> bool
+unsafe fn validate_param( state: &Self::State, system_meta: &SystemMeta, world: UnsafeWorldCell<'_>, ) -> Result<(), SystemParamValidationError>

 Source§